ten-jampa/MIT_Comp_psych/README.md

 # MIT_Comp_psych
-Primary to store the solutions or the implementation of the google colab notebooks for MIT's 6.S094 class during IAP.
-The class is
+Primary to store the solutions or the implementation of the google colab notebooks for MIT's 6.S094 (Architecture of the Mind) class during IAP.
+May use the repository to also store any subsequent projects or experiments I conduct related to such matters of computational psychology and cognition.